ella-jennings/cs50-final-project/README.md

 * Game will display new stats at the end of each round/game (depending on stat)

 ## How to run
-1. From project home, in terminal enter `cd api`.
+1. From project home, in terminal enter `cd final-project`.
-2. Set `export FLASK_URL=application.py`.
-3. Run `flask run` from terminal in that location.
+2. Run `yarn start`.